tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

   * this avoids following the price in a flash crash or just some level below which the market maker considers uneconomical

+As the prevailing market price moves (as determined by the oracle), the liquidity moves with the price.
+This will allow the market maker to participate in as many transactions as possible without having to move the liquidity position when the market moves.

+One can imagine other variations of this where the liquidity positioning only changes when the price increments by more than k%, keeping the liquidity/price offering constant for smaller moves.

-The proposed contract solves some of the problem, in that one's liquidity can track the price and be more active in the market.
-However, it cannot go as far in offering the granularity of control that is typical in centralized order books.
+The proposed contract solves some of the concentration problem, however, it cannot go as far in offering the granularity of control that is possible with centralized order books.

 ## Future of Uniswap
 Uniswap's achilles heel is that it is based on Ethereum.
 This has served it well until recently as many of the